 Supreme Court Overturns Tamale High Court Ruling on Kpandai Parliament Election

-• The Supreme Court has overturned the Tamale High Court ruling that annulled Matthew Nyindam’s 2024 parliamentary election victory
+• The Tamale High Court ruling that annulled Matthew Nyindam’s 2024 victory in the parliamentary election has been overturned

-The Supreme Court has quashed the Tamale High Court ruling that annulled the 2024 parliamentary election won by the New Patriotic Party's Matthew Nyindam.
+The Supreme Court has quashed the Tamale High Court ruling that annulled the 2024 parliamentary election won by Matthew Nyindam.

 Matthew Nyindam, NPP, Supreme Court, Kpandai parliamentary election rerun, NDC, Daniel Nsala Wakpal

-Supreme Court overturns the Tamale High Court ruling on the Kpandai parliament election.
+The Supreme Court overturns the Tamale High Court ruling on Matthew Nyindam's victory in the Kpandai parliament election.
 Photo credit: Matthew Nyindam/Facebook.

 Source: Facebook